-Did you know that more than half of companies prioritize protocols and paperwork when onboarding new employees ?
-This approach isn't very helpful for the new hires, managers, and HR specialists.
+Did you know that more than half of companies prioritize protocols and paperwork when onboarding new employees?
+This approach isn't very helpful for new hires, managers, and HR specialists.
 Many employees are likely to change jobs quickly if the onboarding process is demotivating.
 Managers are swamped with everyday duties, calls, and putting out fires – so it's difficult for them to remember every new person and maintain a high drive for showing them around if it’s 5 new people coming each month.
-It's even more challenging for HRs and buddies with many new hires.
+It's even more challenging for hiring managers and buddies with many new joiners.

 It's critical to give new employees a warm welcome to motivate them and increase their interest in the workplace.
 But how do you manage to provide efficient but personalized orientation with everyday tasks, stress and too many people joining each month?
-In our brief guide to employee onboarding, you'll find the answers you're looking for.
+How do you go about a proper onboarding plan?
+In our brief manager onboarding guide to the new employee onboarding process, you'll find the answers you're looking for.

-All efforts aimed at familiarizing the new employee with the business policies, environment, and requirements of the new position are referred to as new employee orientation.
+All efforts aimed at familiarizing the new employee with the business policies, environment, and requirements of the new position are referred to as new joiner orientation.

-The primary goal of an orientation plan is to reduce the time it takes for a new employee to reach the desired level of productivity for the position .
-You want the new hire to feel comfortable, build relationships with their new team, and be better prepared for the tasks ahead.
+The primary goal of an orientation plan is to reduce the time it takes for new hires to reach the desired level of productivity for their positions.
+You want the new hires to feel comfortable, build relationships with their new team, and be better prepared for the tasks ahead.
 They build a commitment to the company and develop a sense of ownership.
 All of this will pay off in the future.

 Now comes the tricky part.
-Contrary to popular misconception, the onboarding process does not have to be a slog or feel like being just another cog in the wheel.
+Contrary to popular misconception, a good employee onboarding process flow does not have to be a slog or feel like just another cog in the wheel.
 It can be customized and fun for everyone involved - the new employee, the manager, the colleague, and HR.

 Did you know that motivational HR software like Grow Uperion ensures that the entire process is more effective by presenting the company's goals and values in a stimulating and fun way?
 We know that starting a new job while getting to know a new place, new people, and the local way of working is very stressful.
 It can also be overwhelming for managers and colleagues to focus on each person as many new employees join each month.
 HR Employees have their hands full.

-But we have the solution.
-Gamification makes a busy employee want to participate in onboarding new employees, and new employees feel well cared for and guided - and therefore more likely to stay with the company long-term.
-With a gamification platform, the whole process is enjoyable, engaging and, above all, greatly facilitates the orientation of a new hire.
-This definitely relieves the burden on employees involved in onboarding.
-It also allows to standardize the whole process, ensuring that every employee starts with the same pool of information, which it is often the case.
+But we have a solution.
+Gamification makes a busy employee want to participate in onboarding new employees, and new joiners feel well cared for and guided - and therefore more likely to stay with the company long-term.
+With a gamification platform, the whole process is enjoyable and engaging and, above all, greatly facilitates the orientation of a new hire into the company culture.
+This definitely relieves the burden on employees involved in the employee onboarding process.
+It also allows to standardize the whole process, ensuring that every employee starts with the same pool of information, which is not often the case.